Spacetime Instability and Quantum Gravity as Low Energy Effective Field Theory: Conclusion

 \section{Conclusion}

-In this paper we have discussed the spacetime instability problems in the effective field theories of QG.
-The effective action of the gravity requires higher-derivative curvature terms $R^{2}, { R }_{ \mu \nu }{ R }^{ \mu \nu }, R_{\mu\nu\kappa\lambda} R^{\mu\nu\kappa\lambda}\dots$ and they are leading quantum corrections.
-Although these higher-derivative curvatures are indispensable for the renormalization and the construction of the semiclassical or quantum gravity theories, they lead to many pathologies like the spacetime instability or the NEC violation.
+In this work, we have discussed the spacetime instability in the effective field theories of quantum gravity, where the theory requires $R^{2}, { R }_{ \mu \nu }{ R }^{ \mu \nu }, R_{\mu\nu\kappa\lambda} R^{\mu\nu\kappa\lambda}$ as the leading quantum corrections.
+Although these higher-derivative curvatures are indispensable for the renormalization of the semiclassical or quantum gravity theories, they lead to serious problems.
+We have clearly shown that even if they are expressed as the Planck-suppressed operators they lead to catastrophic instability for the FLRW Universe.
+The cosmological solutions for the effective field theories of gravity either grow exponentially or oscillate even in Planckian time $t_{\rm P}\approx \alpha_{ 1 }10^{-43}\ {\rm sec}$.
+In order to stabilize the universe the gravitational couplings must be rather large $\left|\alpha_{ 1 }\right|\gtrsim 10^{118}$ and a large number of the particles species $\mathcal{N}\sim10^{118}$ are expected at the current observed scale.
+Thus, the standard effective field theories of quantum gravity naively fail to describe the observed Universe by the instability arising from higher-order derivative corrections.

-We have investigated the spacetime instability from the higher-derivative curvature corrections thoroughly compared with the previous works~\cite{Horowitz:1978fq,RandjbarDaemi:1981wd, Jordan:1987wd,Suen:1989bg,Suen:1988uf}.
-We found out that even if they are expressed as the Planck-suppressed operators they lead to the instability for the de Sitter spacetime or radiation dominated Universe.
-Rather, the gravitational couplings must be large $a_{1,2,3}\gg1$ and $\left| y \right| \approx 1$ for the instability.
-Furthermore, We found out that for $y>0 $ the higher-curvature solutions can approach the solutions of the general relativity and the one-loop stable condition is given by Eq.~(\ref{eq:stable-condition}).
-The instabilities are generally inconsistent with the results of the general relativity, and the standard effective field theory of the quantum gravity might fail to describe the observed Universe.
+The best-known and only approach to solving this problem is to consider all higher-order derivative terms to be small perturbations.
+In the specific perturbative approach~\cite{Simon:1990jn,Simon:1991bm, Parker:1993dk,Anderson:2002fk,Frob:2013ht}, all higher-order differential terms, including local and nonlocal quantum corrections, running parameters, etc., are considered small perturbations to the Einstein-Hilbert terms of the GR, eliminating the instability problem due to ghosts.
+However, this is an ad hoc approach and it is not clear how valid it is.
+One would expect it to actually break down at larger energy scales, otherwise, it would prohibit the Starobinsky inflation model~\cite{Simon:1991bm}, which is phenomenologically very successful.
+Furthermore, the full contribution of higher-order derivative terms can not be ignored for sufficiently long timescales as our analysis.
+After all, the instability problem due to higher-order derivative terms in the effective field theories of quantum gravity is not exactly solved, and the directly derived modified Einstein equations contradict our observed universe.